Anshul1734/AIRTH_Anshul/README.md

 | Frontend | https://frontend-beta-inky-m3homacvo4.vercel.app/ |
 | Backend API | https://airth-anshul.onrender.com |

-Backend is on Render's free tier, so it spins down after ~15 minutes idle — the first request after a gap can take 30-50s to wake up.
+Backend is on Render's free tier, so it sleeps after ~15 minutes of no traffic.
+First request after that takes 30-50s to wake back up — that's Render, not a bug.

-## Running locally
+## Running it locally

-Requires Node.js 20+.
+Needs Node 20+.

-### Backend
+**Backend**

 ```bash
 cd backend